Our building has quite a history!

 On New Year’s Day in 1908, Oregon Electric trains began operating between Portland and Salem.
 The service was fast and dependable, the entire line being powered by electricity.
 To stand out, the railroad ordered the highest quality interurban cars available.
 Their “traction orange” color, a bright orange that had become a trademark of the industry, was changed to a more elegant “Pullman green”.
 Rolling stock included combination baggage, smoking, and passenger motorcars, observation-buffet cars; and elegant passenger trailers.
 Amenities included leather-covered seats, overhead racks, and even a toilet and drinking fountain.

 This “Main line” ran from the Portland North Bank Depot at NW 11th and Hoyt Street in downtown Portland – now luxury condominiums.
 From downtown, the route made many stops on the way to Multnomah Village.
 It came down what is now Multnomah Blvd to a station located at the current site of John’s Market on the Northwest corner of SW 35th and Multnomah Blvd.
 The next station Shahapta, was just west of Gabriel Park, and then came Kusa, for the Kusans; Athapascans settled on the Siletz reservation.
 In 1911 it was renamed Maplewood after developers began planting Norway maples along the streets.
 You can still see them today.
-According to Multnomah Historical Society, the Oregon Electric Railroad policy was to name stations after Native American tribes.
+According to the Multnomah Historical Society, the Oregon Electric Railroad policy was to name stations after Native American tribes.

 The electric train continued on, making its way west and then south to many other stations, with a branch to Forest Grove via Beaverton and Hillsboro, and another to McMinnville.
 The main line ran through Salem and all the way to Eugene.
-A one way trip from Portland and Salem was $1.50.
+A one-way trip from Portland and Salem was $1.50.
 As many as eight trains made the trip every day.
-Even sleeping cars were available, but there was only one problem – the trip to Eugene wasn’t long enough for them to be needed, but the railway wanted the income from the higher cost berths.
+Even sleeping cars were available, but there was only one problem – the trip to Eugene wasn’t long enough for them to be needed, but the railway wanted the income from the higher-cost berths.
 To solve the problem, the train would pull off onto a spur and stop for seven hours before proceeding the rest of the way to the southern terminus.

 The store and post office was originally built just west of the Oregon Electric Railway station.
 The tracks came down the curve of Maplewood road and crossed the ravine on a long wooden trestle where Woods Creek flows today.
 The station was originally located on the south side of Maplewood road but was later moved directly across the street on the north side, towards the school.